coenvalk/coenvalk.github.io/_posts/2024-06-02-How-To-Become-A-Mastermind.md

 }
 ```

-function and variable names are not descriptive, making the logic difficult to follow.
+Function and variable names are not descriptive, making the logic difficult to follow.
 While I'm not a "self-documenting" code expert, there's a lot we can change to make this more readable, as well as reduce more memory allocations by incorporating the same pattern as above:

 ```c
 struct feedback {